 This fraud type is also known as “Warranty fraud” because the fraudsters promise you definite, risk-free profit.
 They make very assertive claims that are too good to be true, and they actually sell hope to investors.
-Fraudsters convince investors to make large investments to their scam as if it was a one-time opportunity.
-However, there is no guarantees in crypto world, there is always the risk of losing.
-So, if a website or someone promises you guaranteed return of investment, it is high probably a scam.
+Fraudsters convince investors to make large investments in their scam as if it was a one-time opportunity.
+However, there are no guarantees in the crypto world, there is always the risk of losing.
+So, if a website or someone promises you a guaranteed return of investment, it is high probably a scam.

 - Initial Coin Offerings (ICO) and Non-fungible Tokens (NFTs)

-ICOs or initial coin offerings on the other hand, is the first offering of a new coin for sale.
-There are many fake coins that possess a whole non-existing team members and a backstory.
-While you think that you’re making an early bird profitable investment to a newborn coin, you might be investing into a scam.
+ICOs or initial coin offerings, on the other hand, are the first offering of a new coin for sale.
+Many fake coins possess a whole non-existing team and a backstory.
+While you think that you’re making an early bird profitable investment to a newborn coin, you might be investing in a scam.
 You might run into websites that advertise an upcoming profitable coin that you can deposit for already.
 Yet, the coin won’t exist probably.

 Have you watched the Korean TV show “Squid Game”?
 Probably you did.
-Most of us have heard about the grand cryptocurrency scam that take place after the show.
-A new coin called “Squid” was introduced to the market and suddenly hundreds invested into the coin.
+Most of us have heard about the grand cryptocurrency scam that takes place after the show.
+A new coin called "Squid" was introduced into the market and suddenly hundreds invested into the coin.
 Its value bounced up at once then the owners of the coin disappeared into the dark with all the money.
-This fraud act is called a rug-pull.
+This fraud act is called a rug pull.

-Another form of a rug-pull is following a similar pattern at first by booming the value of a coin and then selling all the holdings at once.
-Initially, fraudsters invest a lot to a cheap coin then they manipulate other investors to invest in the same coin.
+Another form of a rug pull is following a similar pattern at first by booming the value of a coin and then selling all the holdings at once.
+Initially, fraudsters invest a lot in a cheap coin then they manipulate other investors to invest in the same coin.
 Then they sell all their share at the same time which will end in a sudden drop in the value of the coin.